 - compatible A user-defined compatible string that describes the target hardware as specific enough as required to prevent faulty updating systems with the wrong firmware.
 It will be matched against the compatible string defined in the update manifest. - bootloader The bootloader implementation RAUC should use for its slot switching mechanism.
-Currently supported values (and bootloaders) are barebox, grub, u-boot. - mountprefix Prefix of the path where bundles and slots will be mounted.
+Currently supported values (and bootloaders) are barebox, grub, uboot. - mountprefix Prefix of the path where bundles and slots will be mounted.
 Can be overwritten by the command line option --mount.
 Defaults to /mnt/rauc/. - grubenv Only valid when bootloader is set to grub.
 Specifies the path under which the GRUB environment can be accessed. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
 Its default value is true which means that this slot is going to be started the next time the system boots.
-If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot.
+If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot. - statusfile If this key exists, it points to a file where slot status information should be stored (e.g. slot specific metadata, see Slot Status).
+This file should be located on a filesystem which is not overwritten during updates. - barebox-statename Only valid when bootloader is set to barebox.
+Overwrites the default state state to a user-defined state name.
+If this key not exists, the bootchooser framework searches per default for /state or /aliases/state.